tglucksmann/buybitcoinworldwide.github.io/pmethods/en/paypal.md

 permalink: "/en/buy-bitcoin-paypal/"
 sitemap:
     priority: 0.7
-desc: Learn where and how to buy bitcoin with PayPal instantly in this step-by-step guide.
-We show you the easiest way to convert PayPal to bitcoin.
+desc: Learn the easiest and fastest way to buy bitcoins with PayPal instantly in this step-by-step guide.
 lang: en
 pmethod: paypal
 author: jordantuwiner